Receiving Services at Rainbow

 The Rainbow Project will never turn away a family that does not have insurance or cannot pay for services.
 We believe that everyone should be given the care they need regardless of their current socio-economic standing and will therefore use alternate funding sources to cover those families' costs for services.

-The Rainbow Project is currently able to accept BadgerCare (Title 19), BadgerCare-GHC, BadgerCare-Dean, BadgerCare-Unity, Group Health Cooperative, Dean Health Care, Physicians Plus.
+The Rainbow Project is currently able to accept BadgerCare (Title 19), BadgerCare-GHC, BadgerCare-Dean, Group Health Cooperative, Dean Health Care, Physicians Plus.
 BadgerCare-Unity & Unity Health Insurance can sometimes be accepted with prior authorization.
 A referral and/or prior authorization from your insurance company may be required to be seen at the Rainbow Project.
 Deductibles and co-pays may also be issued by your insurance company depending on your plan.